solana-foundation/core-community-call/call-notes/call_6.md

 Video |  [02:35](https://youtu.be/GA5AVg_svj8?t=150)
 -|-

-**Wen Xu:** Oh! okay, let's share my slides first and I can present it slide show and shares screen.
+**Wen Xu:** Oh! okay, let's share my slides first and I can present it.
+Slide show and share screen.
 Sorry, what I should explain.
-So, hello and to those who I haven't met yet, I am `Wen`, joined  Solana Labs last September and personally I am working on consensus.
+So, hello and to those who I haven't met yet, I am Wen, joined  Solana Labs last September and personally I am working on consensus.
 Personally, I am interested in like high performance and high-reliability system design.

 Sorry for wasting time, I don't see my slides to share.
 I can share my whole screen maybe.